clydedacruz/obc-docs/protocol-spec.md

 and one for the *contract users*, signed altogether with one of the invoker's transaction certificates.

-General-info follows the same structure as the corresponding section of the deployment transaction.
+- General-info follows the same structure as the corresponding section of the deployment transaction.
 The only difference relates to the transaction type that is now set to ''InvocTx'', and the chain-code identifier or name that is now encrypted under the chain-specific encryption (public) key.

-Code-info exhibits the same structure as the one of the deployment transaction.
+- Code-info exhibits the same structure as the one of the deployment transaction.
-Code payload, as in the case of deployment transaction, consists of function invocation details (the name of the function invoked, and associated arguments), code-metadata provided by the application, and the transaction's creator (invoker's u) certificate, TCert<sub>u</sub>.
+Code payload, as in the case of deployment transaction, consists of function invocation details (the name of the function invoked, and associated arguments), code-metadata provided by the application and the transaction's creator (invoker's u) certificate, TCert<sub>u</sub>.
 Code payload is signed by the transaction certificate TCert<sub>u</sub> of the invoker u, as in the case of deploy transactions.
 As in the case of